rfheise/clipy/Dev-info.md

 - [ ] Add custom arguments to main
 - [ ] Implement Professional Logger
 - [ ] Implement Professional Config
+- [ ] Make Test Suite to run before pushing to make sure there aren't any breaking changes with a commit

 # The Pipeline